How to Set Up MariaDB in Kubernetes using Helm and Kustomize

-MariaDB, a popular open-source relational database, runs beautifully in Kubernetes — especially when paired with tools like Helm and Kustomize for clean, repeatable infrastructure management.
+MariaDB, a popular open-source relational database, runs well in Kubernetes — especially when paired with tools like Helm and Kustomize for clean, repeatable infrastructure management.

-In this guide, you’ll learn how to deploy MariaDB into a Kubernetes cluster using Helm for templated configuration and Kustomize for environment layering and customization.
+In this guide, you’ll learn how to deploy MariaDB into a Kubernetes cluster using Kustomize (plain YAML + overlays) and optionally Helmfile (Helm releases as code).

-Using Helm or Kustomize is benefitial in a couple of ways:
+Using Helm and Kustomize is beneficial in a couple of ways:

 • Helm simplifies complex deployments using charts — reusable application templates.